-For details on the safety record of your cruise ship or how your ship will handle problems, such are lost luggage or crime acts, contact the cruise line directly and ask for written disclosure of their policies and regulations.
-You can also contact the Cruise Lines International Association in New York City who represents the twenty-five largest cruise lines for more information.
+For details on the safety record of your cruise ship or how your ship will handle problems, such as lost luggage or criminal acts, contact the cruise line directly and ask for written disclosure of their policies and regulations.
+You can also contact the Cruise Lines International Association in New York City which represents the twenty-five largest cruise lines for more information.

 Learn More about Premises Liability Litigation

 Download the 115-page eBook written by Security Expert Chris E. McGoey